MarekGawel/Revising-material/README.md

 # Revising material
-Simple console app, that displays studing material and lets user rate himself.
+Program, made with Python, which main objective is to help studying and revising, by displaying issues, that user should be practising.
+Appplication also lets user rate himself, providing useful information about issues that need further revising.